Aging Well Metro DC

 Caring for an aging loved one often brings up big issues.
 Here is some guidance to help you on your journey.

 Fill in this form and one of our caring staff will get back to you.

 There are many undergarments designed to help with incontinence.
 They can’t prevent it, but they can help your loved one feel more comfortable with outings and retain their dignity despite the embarrassment of accidents.

 Not all products are the same.
 Choose what’s right for the situation.
 For outings, aim for a garment that isn’t bulky.
 At nighttime, use a product that fights leakage and is easy to change in bed.

 There are three basic categories of products created to absorb accidents.

 - Pads or guards that are slipped into body-hugging regular underwear.

 - Pull-on pants that closely resemble regular underwear.

 - Briefs that open easily along the side yet gather at the leg for heavy-duty protection.

-Your family member may feel embarrassed by his or her incontinence and need for assistance.
+Your loved one may feel embarrassed by their incontinence and need for assistance.
 Use these strategies to help reduce emotional and physical discomfort: